Blog: How Tos

 - No one likes them, but they are necessary

-- NCSC make some excellent guidance
+- NCSC provide excellent guidance

 - Consider showing how to set good passphrases